dclnbrght/ai-sdlc-toolbox/instructions/architecture-design/architecture-design.instructions.md

 - [ ] Detailed coverage checklist per iteration (QA-XX: ✅/⚠️/❌, etc.)

 #### ✅ Quality & Completeness (All Modes)
-- [ ] Specific technology names used throughout (e.g., "PostgreSQL" not "database")
-- [ ] Trade-offs explicitly acknowledged in all decisions
+- [ ] Rationale defined in all decisions
 - [ ] Professional writing with clear explanations
 - [ ] All acronyms defined on first use
 - [ ] Template structure followed consistently